Dolly Castro Exchanges Her Bikini For A Tight, Nude Outfit That Flaunts All Of Her Curves

 The model also sported a full face of makeup for the snap, which included darkened eyebrows, long lashes, and a shimmering highlighter to add some glow to her gorgeous face.
 She added long lashes, pink blush on her cheeks, and a light pink color on her lips to complete the glam look, which she accessorized with strappy heels and dangling earrings.

-Dolly’s loyal followers couldn’t get enough of the sexy photo, and showed some love for the snap by giving it over 52,000 likes and 800 comments in the first 24 hours after it was posted.
+Dolly’s loyal followers couldn’t get enough of the sexy photo and showed some love for the snap by giving it over 52,000 likes and adding 800 comments in the first 24 hours after it was posted.

 “I love this!
-You are absolutely stunning,” one social media user wrote in the comment section of the post.
+You are absolutely stunning,” one social media user wrote in the comments section of the post.

-“This dress on you,” another fan stated adding a fire emoji.
+“This dress on you,” another fan stated, adding a fire emoji.

 “So beautiful and always elegant,” a third comment said.